PowerShell/PowerShell-RFC/Draft-Accepted/RFCNNNN-Install-PowerShell.md

 so that I can leverage new capabilities in PS7.
 ```

-Additional scenarios are enabled when considering a command versus a cmdlet.
-While Windows users
+Additional scenarios are enabled when considering a native command versus a cmdlet.
+While Windows
-would find benefit and familiarity to a cmdlet, a command opens up scenarios where PowerShell is not
+users would find benefit and familiarity to a cmdlet, a native command opens up scenarios where
-pre-installed.
-Additionally, several installation issues due to open files are avoided by using a
+PowerShell is not pre-installed.
+Additionally, several installation issues due to open files are
-command and closing any open sessions of PowerShell.
+avoided by using a native command and closing any open sessions of PowerShell.

 ## Shipping in Windows